The first question friends ask when I tell them that I’m heading to Europe for work is ” Is it safe to travel to Europe right now?”

 SHOULD YOU TRAVEL TO EUROPE RIGHT NOW

-The current trepidation in travelling to Europe right now, and the understandable increase in the question of “is it safe to travel to Europe” comes as a direct result of the recent events.
+The current trepidation in traveling to Europe right now, and the understandable increase in the question of “is it safe to travel to Europe” comes as a direct result of the recent events.
 Events that are so horrific in nature, and somewhat out of the norm for what is considered to be the most modern part of the world.

 Our heart broke every time we say a tragedy in Europe, just as our heart broke seeing attacks in Bangladesh, and Turkey and the 10s of other cities impacted by the global political climate.